simon-weber/analytics-gpc-site/help.md

 Once it's lit up, click it.
 * You'll now see your data in a new tab.

+## Privacy

+Your data will only be used for presenting your stats and will not leave your computer.
+See [the Privacy Policy](/privacy.html) for the details.

 ## Known Issues

 * Read-only accounts are not supported.